rupareddy5-21/bitbucket-documentation/README.md

 2. Select **Pipelines** on the left menu.

-3. Ensure that you have enabled two-step verification for you bitbucket account.
+3. Ensure that you have enabled [two-step verification](https://github.com/rupareddy5-21/bitbucket-documentation#prerequisites) for your bitbucket account.

 4. Select **Create your first pipeline**.